Adventure of the Week: Cycle Parma to Bologna

 Why Walk Here?

 Ok, so while food is mentioned in every paragraph so far, I am going to hold off a little before talking about it and start instead with the scenery on the trip.
-You will be cycling through rolling hills, farmland and vineyards on this tour, each bursting with
+You will be cycling through rolling hills, farmland and vineyards on this tour, each bursting with Italian flavour.
+Lush greens surround you as you pedal on the quiet roads and the main thing to remember is that cycling is a national sport in Italy, so car users are very used to seeing cyclists on the road and treat them with great care.

 Bologna is a big working city with a stunning medieval centre.
-With the world’s oldest university, there is a relaxed, youthful feel about Bologna, compounded by the new money generated in the Po Valley.
+With the world's oldest university, there is a relaxed, youthful feel about Bologna, compounded by the new money generated in the Po Valley.
 Despite food being incredibly important to each of these cities, it is Modena that is the gastronomic heart of Emilia Romagna.
-Home to Balsamic Vinegar,
+Home to Balsamic Vinegar, Modenas backstreets are crowded with restaurants producing the finest, most innovative cuisine in Italy.
+The best restarant in the world (2018) is also located here and if you have the money and a lot of patience to get it booked, you should defintiely do it.

 And so to the food.
 Parma is the home of Parma ham and Parmesan Cheese.
 Modena the home of balsamic vinegar.
 Really, if you are defining Italy through its food, this is the home of all the icons and on this trip, you will get a chance to experience tastings of each at houses that produce these prized goods.
 There is nothing like tasting real, sweet balsamic vinegar, straight from the producer or walking under towering stacks of ageing parmesan cheese.
 You will get to learn about all of this in detail, get to taste it all and then take your knowledge into the neverending array of restaurants at night.
 There are also 3 dinners included on the trip, at places our Italian partners highly recommend.